ocbe-uio/BayesMallows/README.md

 ### Applications

-Among the current applications, Q. Liu et al. (2019) applied the Bayesian Mallows model for providing personalized recommendations based on clicking data, and Barrett and Crispino (2018) used the model of M.
-Crispino et al. (2019) to analyze listeners’ understanding of music.
+Among the current applications, Q. Liu et al. (2019b) applied the Bayesian Mallows model for providing personalized recommendations based on clicking data, and Barrett and Crispino (2018) used the model of Crispino et al. (2019) to analyze listeners’ understanding of music.

 ### Future Extensions